viswa2/prometheus/README.md

 📊 Check in Prometheus

-Visit Prometheus → Status > Targets
+Visit Prometheus → Status > Target health

-Look for mongodb-exporter job
+Look for `mongodb servicemonitor` for prometheus

 Ensure status is `UP` and added the reference screenshot.